wlav/CPyCppyy/doc/source/features.rst

     <class '__main__.ConcreteClass'>
     >>>

+  As a consequence, if your C++ classes should only be used through their interfaces, then no bindings should be provided to the concrete classes (e.g. by excluding them using a :ref:`selection file <selection-files>`).
+  Otherwise, more functionality will be available in Python than in C++.

+  Sometimes you really, absolutely, do need to perform a cast.
+  For example, if the instance is bound by another tool or even a 3rd party, hand-written, extension library.
-  However, if need be, you can perform C++-style reinterpret_casts (i.e. without taking offsets into account), by taking and rebinding the address of an object:
+  Assuming the object supports the ``CObject`` abstraction, then a C++-style reinterpret_cast (i.e. without implicitly taking offsets into account), can be done by taking and rebinding the address of an object:

   .. code-block:: python